myTerminal/daily-prayers/README.md

     daily-prayers-configure

-The above command prompts user for geographical co-ordinates to be used for Adhan reminders.
+The above command prompts the user for geographical coordinates for Adhan reminders.

-### Setting alarms for current day (automatic)
+### Setting alarms for the current day (automatic)

     daily-prayers-set-alarms